 CWBA

-The ladies saw the need for a hospital, so they raised the funds, no doubt through churches, organizations and individuals, to build a hospital.
+That revealed the need for a hospital, so they raised the funds, no doubt through churches, organizations and individuals, to build a hospital.
 It was called the Christian Hospital of St. Louis.
 Long story short, it is now Christian Northeast and Christian Northwest.

 Later they saw a need for an Old People's Home.
-It was later called the Christian Care Home that grew into the need for 180 beds.
-That's when the board saw a need for a parent organization to oversee the hospital, the Mothers and Babies Home/Orphanage and the Old People's Home.
+It was eventually called the Christian Care Home that grew into the need for 180 beds.
+The board saw a need for a parent organization to oversee the hospital, the Mothers and Babies Home/Orphanage and the Old People's Home.
+They called it Christian Women's Benevolent Association or CWBA.
 They later built Harnett Christian Village, a home for Assisted Living residents.
-All of this started with a group of ladies seeing a need and doing something about it.
-That is active Christianity.
-And look what became of it: from a sewing circle to a Mothers and Babies Home to a hospital, to an orphanage, to an old people's home (180-bed Christian Care Home with 355 employees) then to an assisted living home.

-This article was written by Senator Maria Nadal in 2012:
+The following article was written by Senator Maria Nadal in 2012:

 The Christian Women's Benevolent Association (C.W.B.A.) has been tirelessly helping the area's poor, homeless, orphaned, elderly and needy families to survive and thrive since 1899.
 Although it no longer has an orphanage and its Christian hospitals are now under new management, these women with core beliefs in the teaching of Jesus Christ started a valuable and uniquely American tradition of taking care of those who are in need.